We must take sides. Neutrality helps the oppressor, never the victim. Silence encourages the tormentor, never the tormented.

-On September 7, 2017, we join higher education leadership nationwide in expressing “our unwavering support for our undocumented students as well as our profound dismay over President Trump’s decision to rescind the Deferred Action on Childhood Arrivals (DACA) program […] This program helps hundreds of thousands of young students and workers across the country, including many Western students, their families and their friends.”
+On September 7, 2017, we join higher education leaders nationwide in expressing “our unwavering support for our undocumented students as well as our profound dismay over President Trump’s decision to rescind the Deferred Action on Childhood Arrivals (DACA) program […] This program helps hundreds of thousands of young students and workers across the country, including many Western students, their families, and their friends.”
 (WWU Faculty Senate & UFWW).
 The institute strongly protests and condemns demonizing and targeting our Latinx communities with policies of isolation, persecution, internment, and deportation.

 August 2017, Vandalism in Bellingham and violence in Charlottesville

 On August 25, 2017, we unequivocally condemn the vandalism in our own community – the display of Nazi symbolism and language in downtown businesses and schools, hate speech directed at our LGBTQ community, and the destruction of property at the Bellingham Unitarian Fellowship.
 We stand in unity with those affected.